Michael Martin (Neighbours)

 Michael Martin is a fictional character from the Australian soap opera Neighbours, played by Troy Beckwith.
 He made his first screen appearance during the episode broadcast on 8 October 1985.
 The character was originally played by Samuel Hammington.
-Beckwith took over the role in 1992.
-Michael departed on 26 June 1998.
+Beckwith took over the role in 1992 and appeared on a regular basis until 1994, but continued to make guest appearances until 1998.

 Development

+Beckwith previously played the recurring role of school bully Darren Wood in 1991, prior to securing the role of Michael.

+At the start of 1994, Neighbours decided to push for "a younger, livelier look, with six regular characters under the age of 18" and Michael became part of the show's new "brat pack", along with his sister Debbie Martin (Marnie Reece-Wilmore), Cody Willis (Peta Brady), Rick Alessi (Dan Falzon), and newcomers Brett Stark (Brett Blewitt) and Danni Stark (Eliza Szonert).

-Shortly after his return to Erinsborough, Michael began dating Cody Willis (Peta Brady).
+Shortly after his return to Erinsborough, Michael began dating Cody Willis (Brady).
 Beckwith told an Inside Soap columnist, "Michael falls for Cody in a big way.
 But unbeknown to him, she really likes Rick Alessi (Dan Falzon)."
 Although Cody liked Michael, she did not want "a heavy" relationship and resisted his attempts to take things further.
 Beckwith explained that Michael was hurt when she refused to have sex with him, but he was unaware that she had been in a "disastrous" relationship before, so he thought he had done something to put her off.
 The Inside Soap columnist did not blame Cody for being worried about whether Michael would treat her right due to his "murky" past.
 Beckwith pointed out that the time Michael spent in the detention centre helped straighten him out and he had become "a bit of a goody-goody".
 Beckwith preferred it when his character was bad, as he felt Michael was more fun to play.

+In an issue-based storyline, Michael goes through a HIV/AIDS scare.
+Believing he might be HIV positive, he confides in Cody, who encourages him to get tested.
+A writer for the Daily Mirror said the character "will wrestle with the devastating secret" for a few weeks.
+Cody persuades Michael to find his former girlfriend Chrissie (Adele Danielle), whom Michael met while living on the streets.
+Michael is "stunned" when Chrissie reveals that she is HIV positive, and he has to wait several weeks before the test results come back.
+Beckwith was thankful for the storyline, and said "Being the baddie is a real thrill.
+Michael used to be a real mongrel, which was great.
+So many actors never get any decent storylines and sit around drinking coffee.
+I've been lucky."